enonic/old-xp-doc/doc/operations/clustering.rst

 ..
 TIP::

-   **Why arent my nodes connecting**
+   **Why aren't my nodes connecting**

-   The most common issue is that the node binds to another network address than specified in the unicast list.
+   The most common issue is that the node binds to a different network address than specified in the unicast list.
-   When a node starts, the log will show the current bind-address of the node is a message similar to this:
+   When a node starts, the log will show the current bind-address of the node in a message similar to this:

    ::

        09:01:43.282 INFO  org.elasticsearch.http - [loadtest-appserver1] bound_address {inet[/10.0.6.49:9300]}, publish_address {inet[/10.0.6.49:9300]}

-   Make sure that the bind-addresses matches the ones specified in the unicast-list.
-If it still doesnt work, its time to blame the firewall or consult the :ref:`troubleshooting`
+   Make sure that the bind-addresses match those specified in the unicast-list.
+If it still doesn't work, it's time to blame the firewall or consult the :ref:`troubleshooting`

 .. _replica-setup: